 Brunch spots that take reservations in Portland

 Dining at Beast is practically a Portland rite of passage, featuring lovingly plated, complex bites served at cozy communal tables.
 James Beard Award-winning chef (and native Oregonian) Naomi Pomeroy decides on Saturday morning what to serve for Sunday’s three brunch seatings.
 Expect a seasonally inspired three-course brunch made with ingredients fresh from the farmers’ market.
 You can browse menus online to get your taste buds excited, but part of the Beast experience is being surprised by the fresh and delicious dishes.

-Known for its $2 happy hour oysters and tail-to-trotter dishes, Jackrabbit, in downtown’s Duniway hotel, also offers a delicious daily brunch.
+Known for its $2 happy hour oysters and tail-to-trotter dishes, Jackrabbit, in downtown’s Duniway hotel, also offers a delicious daily breakfast and weekend brunch.
 Start with the on-tap Negroni, the Bloody Mary mixed tableside or, if you’re feeling virtuous, green, red or orange juice.
 If you’re eating with a crowd, try the whole fried chicken served with house-made pickles.
 Not into sharing?
 Try the hash made with beets, arugula and ham.

 Raven & Rose